caleb531/personal-website/README.md

 features such as 404 redirection, caching, and gzipping will not be enabled (because the site's `.htaccess` file will not be executed).

-When serving via Apache, run `jekyll build --watch` to build the site and watch for changes.
+When serving via Apache, run `bundle exec jekyll build --watch` to build the site and watch for changes.